CannerCMS/docs.canner.io/docs/schema-data-type-tags.md

 You **must** pass `<relation/>` a prop called `relation` to setup.

-> Note that, relation can only point to the first level key in your data.
+> Note that relation can only point to the first level key in your data.

 keys in `relation` object:

-- type: the relation type to one or many, `toOne` will get a object, `toMany` will get a list.
+- type: the relation type to one or many, `toOne` will get an object, `toMany` will get a list.
 - to: first level data key.

 ```js